-A V-shaped cut (chevron) of the first metatarsal neck corrects the metatarsus varus .
-This technique can often be used during a minimally invasive-percutaneous surgery.
+A V-shaped cut (chevron) of the first metatarsal neck corrects the metatarsus varus.
+This technique can often be used during a minimally invasive-percutaneous surgery to correct bunions.
 The incision, which is only a few millimetres long, soothes pain and facilitates recovery.
 A fixation with a pin or staple can be necessary.

 Scarf osteotomy of the first metatarsal

 Wide and flexible shoes with thick soles are recommended for the postoperative period.
 Then, weight-bearing walking rehabilitation is necessary depending on the pain experienced.
-Two to three months after surgery, resuming physical activities normally and wearing normal shoes can be considered.
+Two to three months bunion correction surgery, resuming physical activities normally and wearing normal shoes can be considered.

 Arthrodesis of the first metatarsophalangeal joint

-This procedure consists of a fusion of the proximal phalanx of the great toe with the first metatarsal after removing the cartilaginous articular surfaces of these two bones.
-Bone fixation (osteosynthesis) with screws or screw plate is the most often required.
+This technique for the correction of hallux valgus consists of fusing the proximal phalanx of the big toe with the first metatarsal after removing the cartilaginous articular surfaces of these two bones.
+Bone fixation (osteosynthesis) with screws or a screw plate is the most often required.

 Implant arthroplasty of the first metatarsophalangeal joint